 An e-book published by Microsoft on maker projects coded with MakeCode on the Circuit Playground Express microcontroller.
 Includes 12 original projects, as well as chapters on coding and construction skills.
 Fall 2018

-This website has a page for every department with sample projects to inspire teachers.
+This website has a page for every department with sample projects to inspire the faculty I work with.

 Article on creating 2D and 3D designs with code.
 Oct.
 29, 2018.